Trade in Rural and Small Town Canada: Interactive Dashboard

 How to use this interactive visual

-First tab: Import of Goods
+First tab: Export of Goods

-Second tab: Export of Goods
+Second tab: Import of Goods

 Keyboard shortcuts and screen reader tips

-Keyboard shortcuts and screen reader tips are available by entering the visual and pressing CTRL + Enter.
+Keyboard shortcuts and screen reader tips are available by entering the visual and pressing Ctrl + Enter.

-While in the visual, pressing SHIFT + ? will open the keyboard shortcuts.
+While in the visual, pressing Shift + ? will open the keyboard shortcuts.

-When focus is on a visual, the data table can be displayed by pressing ALT + SHIFT + F11.
+When focus is on a visual, the data table can be displayed by pressing Alt + Shift + F11.

 More information